 We will only track the number of users your solution has.
 We will not have access to, or store any of your data.

 No programming expertise, other than your existing FileMaker knowledge is required.
-All you need to do is drag and drop your existing FileMaker solution into the compiler, choose your layouts and which OS you’d like to deploy to, and LCFM Native does the rest.
+All you need to do is drag and drop your existing FileMaker solution into the compiler, choose your layouts and which OS you’d like to deploy to, and LiveCode for FM does the rest.

 Yes!
-LCFM Native allows you to bypass the need to use the complex FM SDK to create a fully native app, saving you significant amounts of development time.
+LiveCode for FM allows you to bypass the need to use the complex FM SDK to create a fully native app, saving you significant amounts of development time.

-LCFM Native also lets you access the device’s operating system directly while connecting back to FileMaker Server/Cloud using the Data API without the need to create a complex back end.
+LiveCode for FM also lets you access the device’s operating system directly while connecting back to FileMaker Server/Cloud using the Data API without the need to create a complex back end.

 You will be able to add functionality not supported by FileMaker to your LiveCode for FM iOS app.
 LiveCode for FM provides you with powerful online/offline syncing.
 All good reasons for using it for your iOS deployment needs.